 The battery on a kart is very important.
 Without a battery, your kart won’t operate properly.
 It is really important to charge your battery regularly as having a half-charged battery has a performance effect and a negative effect on the battery’s lifespan.

+To charge a go-kart battery, remove the battery from the kart, connect your battery up the charger for at least 12 hours, then reconnect your battery in the standard procedure you would use for a car battery.
 You need to recharge your kart’s battery at least once a week.
-Remove the battery from the kart, connect your battery up the charger for at least 12 hours, then reconnect your battery in the standard procedure you would use for a car battery.

 The battery in a kart is often overlooked and not charged as often as it should be.
 Having a battery on low charge can mean that your next karting session will have to be delayed or cancelled.
 A dead battery also means that you will most likely need to get a new one.